TradeMe/tractor/packages/tractor-plugin-page-objects/docs/page objects.md

 If you hard-code a value to an **Action** within a **Page Object** it instantly becomes less reusable.
 Use a parameter so that you can pass a value in from your actual test.

+**Use Optional Actions to reduce duplication**

+If you have an **Action** where one of the Interactions does not always happen, for example, a "confirm" dialog, you can mark the **Action** as "optional".
+Instead of throwing an error, the interaction will just be ignored.

 **Describe *what* the Page Object does, not *how*.**

 It can be tempting to have a 1-1 mapping from **Element** action to **Page Object** action, but this is often not what you want to do.
 As an example, let's look at a "Log in" component.